coderanger/coderanger.net/content/posts/rewind.md

 the "current" run context for the scope of a block.
 You can pass it `:root` to get the top-level run context, `:parent` to get the parent of the current context, or a `Chef::RunContext` object.
 This should probably never be used from anything except very intricate meta-code but it is available.
+Some examples of potential use cases include global accumulators or definition-like macro resources.

 # tl;dr